All about the drastic decline and revitalization of the Monarch Butterfly population.

 Involve our children in conserving their natural heritage.

-This is a true community effort!
-We have already established partnerships with: The Town of Moraga, local schools, college, and businesses, service organizations, and wildlife experts.
+This is a true community effort in partnerships with the Town of Moraga, Moraga Parks Foundation, local schools, College and businesses, service organizations and wildlife experts.
 Together, we can bring back the monarchs for future generations.

 For more information about the Monarch Garden project and how-to sheets, click on the photos below.